Singer cyclic lattices of type M: Singer Cyclic Polygons

 \subsection{Singer Cyclic Triangles}

-In this section, we obtain realizations of the Singer cyclic triangles using the method of difference sets.
+We now obtain realizations of the Singer cyclic triangles using the method of difference sets.
 We denote by $\cT(q)$ the generalized triangle whose associated simplicial building is the incidence graph of $\PG(2,q)$.